-The consolidated financial statements have been prepared on a historical cost basis, except for financial instruments that have been measured at fair value.
-The consolidated financial statements are expressed in thousands of New Taiwan Dollars ("NT\$") unless otherwise specified.
+The parent company only financial statements have been prepared on a historical cost basis, except for financial instruments that have been measured at fair value.
+The parent company only financial statements are expressed in thousands of New Taiwan Dollars ("NT\$") unless otherwise specified.